Longjohn1/Oval-Beam-Kerf-Offset/README.md

 ## Features

-- **Accurate kerf offset tracing** — traces inner and outer kerf offsets for SVG shapes
+- **Accurate kerf offset tracing** — traces inner and outer kerf offset for SVG shapes
 - **Oval beam support** — models your beam's true shape using width, height, and diagonal measurements
 - **Blunt Corners mode** — removes sharp points from inlay shapes so they fit perfectly into pockets
 - **Beam presets** — save your laser machine profiles for quick switching
+- **Multiple path support** — processes all closed paths in a single SVG file in one go.
+A text inlay of 100 letters can be processed in a few seconds
 - **No installation** — runs entirely in your browser, open the HTML file and go

 ## How to use